FreedomChase/lunar/README.md

 # stellar-wallet-test
+Terminal Installation.

+1. Make the installer executable.

+chmod +x install.sh

-Run the project from the stellar root folder.
+2. Run the installer.

-cd stellar

-Setup:

-pip3 freeze > requirements.txt

-pip3 install django==3.2.9

-pip3 install -U stellar-sdk

-pip3 install qrcode[pil]

-python3 manage.py runserver 8000
+./setup.sh

+The project runs at project-gitpod.io/wallet

+Why Stellar Network?
 Move money and access new markets.
 Intended to enhance rather than undermine or replace the existing financial system.

+How to create an account?
 A valid keypair does not make an account: in order to prevent unused accounts from bloating the ledger, Stellar requires accounts to hold a minimum balance of 1 XLM before they actually exist.
 Until it gets a bit of funding, your keypair doesn’t warrant space on the ledger.

-Current Status
+Current Project Status
+NO UI
 Functionality available for users to create and activate a wallet in the stellar network.